adamjakab/jab-platform/README.md

 Jab Standard Edition
 ========================

-Welcome to the Jab Standard Edition!
+Welcome to the Jab Standard Edition!!!